-The Tomatillo Gazpacho from Arizona Inn’s Main Dining Room is a refreshing choice for a soup.
-The soup is made from tomatillos — the husked fruits native to Mexico that gives it a green hue and bright flavor.
-This tomatillo is complemented by the red bell pepper, cucumber, onion, garlic, a touch of jalapeno, and earthy spices.
+The Tomatillo Gazpacho from Arizona Inn’s Main Dining Room is a refreshing choice.
+The soup is made from tomatillos—the husked fruits native to Mexico that gives it a green hue and bright flavor— and features red bell pepper, cucumber, onion, garlic, a touch of jalapeno, and earthy spices.

 For more information, visit arizonainn.com/dining.

-This buttery, tender stew is served with a large portion of rice — great for adding bulk to the flavorful broth.
-Visit Alafia if you want to try authentic West African cuisine.
+For a buttery, tender stew option, try the Goat Soup.
+It’s served with a large portion of rice—great for adding bulk to the flavorful broth.

 Keep up with Alafia West African Cuisine on Facebook.

 This “Southern Fusion Gastropub” uses chicken and andouille sausage in their Louisiana stew.
 This dish combines French and Spanish culinary influences, adding just the right amount of spice.

 To top it off, Guedry’s Gumbo comes with hushpuppies—soft cornmeal center inside a crispy batter—an obvious choice.
 Add shrimp and crawfish to take it over the top (in a good way).

 This Mexican vermicelli noodle soup is best enjoyed with a healthy squirt of lime.
 While the pollo version is a popular choice, the vegan option is also crave-worthy.

 Soupe a L’oignon — a French onion soup — is served at Ghini’s with a Provencal, herb-infused beef stock.
 It is topped with grilled baguettes and melted Gruyere cheese.
 The broth is rich and flavorful with the perfect balance of cheese and caramelized onions.